Nutrition (Exercise and Health) BSc (Hons)

 30 credits

-This module introduces fundamental psychological constructs and how they impact upon our understanding of human behaviour and learning in sport and exercise environments.
-Such constructs include personality, motivation, anxiety, stress as well as the learning and performance process.
-These topics will be introduced within lectures, further examined within seminar, workshop and practical sessions, and supplemented with additional online material.
+This module introduces the fundamental constructs of sport and exercise psychology and how they impact on our understanding of human behaviour and learning in sport and exercise environments.
+These constructs include personality, motivation, anxiety, stress as well as the learning and performance process.
+You will also learn about the theories of motor control and motor learning.

 Functional Anatomy and Exercise Physiology